SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 About weeks ago, when streaming videos on bilibili, a video-sharing website, I came across a short video entitled: Three ways to lose 10 kilos in a short time.
 I guess it is eye-catching to everyone who wants to lose weight, and I was no exception.

 When I clicked on it, a slim and attractive young lady, probably an online influencer, showed up and started to talk about how she had lost 10 kilograms in three months without doing any exercise.
-In the beginning, she introduced her diet, which is low- carbon and high in protein This part took only less than a minute.
-But when coming to the last tip, it became a promotion of a supplement that can block carbohydrate absorption.
+In the beginning, she introduced her diet, which is low-carbon and high in protein This part took only less than a minute.
+But when coming to the last tip, it became a promotion of a supplement that can block carbohydrate absorption(碳水化合物的吸收).
 She boasted about how effective it was for almost 5 minutes.
 Then came the part about how viewers can get a discount from her link.
 Not until then did I realize that this video was not an experience–sharing video but an advertisement for a new product.

 At that moment, my excitement immediately turned into disappointment.
 Thinking back, I also found that the information conveyed in the video was unreliable.
 Because it gave the audience, especially young people a false hope that we could get a good shape only by taking those “magical pills”.
 Nowadays, more and more companies try to sell their products through those short-videos or live selling.
 And sometimes we can’t tell if what the anchors say is true.
 Instead of spreading helpful information for the sake of the general public, they only care about making a profit.
 This is why I have a deep- seated aversion to most of them.